yalicee/march-23-be-pg-theme-parks/README.md

 ### Task 5

-Now we should have some parks data stored in our database, You can complete the `selectParks` function in models/parks.js
+Now, we should have some parks data stored in our database, you can complete the `selectParks` function in `models/parks.js`

 In order to ensure this is working correctly we have written the tests for you.

 Feel free to add a `.only` to the first test to avoid a few errors if you wish.

-You can run the tests in the terminal with `npm test`
+You can run the tests in the terminal with `npm test`.

-If your table creation and inserting has worked as expected this test should pass once you complete the function.
+If your table creation and inserting has worked as expected, this test should pass once you complete the function.

-### Task 6
+---

-In order to insert the rides to our database we have a couple of problems;
+> Before we insert the `rides` to our database we need to address a couple of problems:
+>
-The rides data has keys of `park_name` but the columns in our table need to have `park_id` inserted into them.
+> The rides columns in our table need to have `park_id` inserted into them.
+>
+> However, this `park_id` was created as a `SERIAL PRIMARY KEY` when we inserted the `parks` data into our database.
+So it exists in our database, but not in the local data we are using for seeding the `rides` table.
+>

-In order to be able to insert the rides data we will need to be able to work out which `park_id` goes with which `park_name`, in order to do this we will have to make some changes to the way we have implemented inserting the data in the seed file.
-We will need access to the rows that have been inserted to the `parks` table.
+> The data we have access to *does* have keys of `park_name` so, in order to be able to insert the rides data in schema we defined earlier, we will need to be able to work out which `park_id` goes with which `park_name`.
+>
+> We will need access to the rows that have been inserted to the `parks` table.
+>

-In order to access all of this data you will need to make sure the `insert` function is `returning` the data from the rows.
+> In order to access all of this data you will need to make sure the `insertParks` function is `returning` the data from the rows.

-> Split?
+---

+## Task 6

-Refactor the `insertParks` function to return all of the data that has been inserted
+Refactor the `insertParks` function to return all of the data that has been inserted.

+---

-### Task 7
+## Task 7

-You should now be able to access the data in the `.then` block after you've inserted the parks, you will need to format the rides data so that each of the rides instead of having a `park_name` property has an appropriate `park_id`.
+You should now be able to access the data in the `.then` block after you've inserted the `parks`.

+You will need to modify the rides data so that each of the rides, instead of having a `park_name` property, has an appropriate `park_id`.

+To do this, create a function called `formatRides`.
+This function should take two arguments:

+1. An array of `rides` objects.
+2. An array of `parks` objects.
+(Returned from the database.)

-create a function called `formatRides`, this function should take an array of rides and update the appropriate keys on each one, this is a utility function, write some tests for this function in `utils.test.js` and make sure to use TDD.
+`formatRides()` should return an array of `rides` objects with the appropriate keys on each one.

 Think about how you are going to ensure that each ride has the correct `park_id`.

+This is a utility function.
+Write some tests for this function in `utils.test.js` and make sure to use TDD.

 ```js
 [